Design of the monodomain model by artificial neural networks: Formulation of an optimal control problem and existence of minimizers

+Recall that we assumed $1<s$, $1<p<d$ and $(dp)/(d+p) <r \leq p$.
+We are interested in the following abstract optimal control problem: \begin{linenomath} \end{linenomath} We assume that the functional $J:X^T_{s,p} \times Y_{s,r}^T \rightarrow \R$ is only continuously Fr\'echet-differentiable.
+For example, still by denoting $\mathrm{z} = (v,w)$, let us consider smooth convex objective functions in the following form:

+Proving that $R$, $R_T$, and consequently $J$ are continuously Fr\'echet-differentiable can be achieved with standard techniques from optimal control theory.

-More generally, we assume that the functional $J:X^T_{s,p} \times Y_{s,r}^T \rightarrow \R$ is continuously Fr\'echet-differentiable.
-Note that by considering the control parameters $\mathbf{W}$ uniformly bounded, we obtain from Theorem~\ref{th-exist0} the existence of solutions $\mathrm{z}$ of system~\eqref{sysmain}-\eqref{sysmain2} for which the lifespan $T_0$ is independent of the control parameters $\mathbf{W}$.
+Note that since the set of control parameters $\mathbf{W}$ is compact, Theorem~\ref{th-exist0} guarantees the existence of solutions $\mathrm{z}$ of system~\eqref{sysmain}-\eqref{sysmain2} for which the lifespan $T_0$ is independent of the control parameters $\mathbf{W}$.
 For this reason we assume that $T \in (0,T_0)$.

 \begin{remark} One could also consider problem~\eqref{mainpb} without a norm constraint on $\bW$.
-In that case, in order to have a uniform lifespan $T_0 >0$ for the state equation, the restricted framework of Theorem~\ref{th-global}, namely $s\leq 2$ and $r\leq 2$, could be adopted to have $T_0 = \infty$,. \end{remark}
+In that case, in order to have a uniform lifespan $T_0 >0$ for the state equation, the restricted framework of Theorem~\ref{th-global}, namely $s\leq 2$ and $r\leq 2$, could be adopted to have $T_0 = \infty$. \end{remark}

 \begin{proposition} Problem~\eqref{mainpb} admits a global minimizer. \end{proposition}

 \begin{proof} The existence of feasible solutions is due to Theorem~\ref{th-exist}.
 Since $R$ is bounded from below, problem~\eqref{mainpb} admits a minimizing sequence $(\mathrm{z}_n, \mathbf{W}_n)_n = (v_n,w_n,\mathbf{W}_n)_n$ of feasible solutions.
 Since $\|\mathbf{W}_n\|_{\mathcal{W}}$ is bounded uniformly with respect to $n$, from~\eqref{estexistlocal} the sequence $\mathrm{z}_n$ is uniformly bounded as well, and admits a uniform positive time of existence.
 So, up to extraction, there exists $\hat{\mathrm{z}} \in X^T_{s,p} \times Y_{s,r}^T$ and $\hat{\mathbf{W}} \in \mathcal{W}$ such that